livetrails/targetj/README.md

 If the target has loop or cycle methods defined, its value method will be re-executed after a pause specified by the interval.
 The number of executions will be determined by the cycles or will continue as long as the loop condition returns true.
 If the target has steps defined, its state changes to updating, and the actual value is updated iteratively until it reaches the target value, according to the number of steps and pauses specified by steps and intervals.

-A target can reactivate itself under various conditions, such as when all steps are completed or all imperative targets initiated by that target are completed.
+A target can reactivate itself in the `onStepsEnd` callback once all steps are completed, or in the `onImperativeEnd` callback when all imperative targets initiated by that target are finished, allowing it to re-execute.
 It can also be reactivated externally, either directly or through an event.

 ## Target methods